+Welcome to our April Newsletter.
 Everyone here in the SYO office have been busy preparing for our European Tour this month.
 86 of Sydney Youth Orchestras’ most talented young musicians from the greater Sydney region, plus a group of excited staff members, have embarked on a landmark music education tour, successfully arriving in Vienna over the weekend.
 The Sydney Youth Orchestra’s European tour will visit the musically significant and magnificent cities of Vienna, Budapest, Salzburg, Prague and Berlin.
 While the tour will give students the opportunity to perform in world-renowned venues, more importantly, the tour will give these young musicians the opportunity to work and develop connections with the world’s leading classical musicians and attend performances by world-class orchestras.
+See our European Tour Page to see video postcards, read blogs and find out more about the tour.

 While some of the SYO family has been focused on getting 86 musicians, 5 staff members, and 81 instruments over to Europe, our other 12 ensembles have been involved in a range of other exciting activities.